 ShutterLand can construct exterior shutter horns or tails on request.
 There is a small fee for the additional material and labor.
 We are equally concerned about craftsmanship and architectural integrity as the homeowner.

-Only exterior wood shutters can be made with extended stiles.
-Other materials, such as composite or vinyl, have limitations that prevent this element.
+Both exterior wood shutters and outdoor PVC shutters can be made with extended stiles.
+Other materials, including composite and vinyl, have limitations that prevent this element.

 Horns, tails, or both will add $25 to the price of each shutter panel.